ansible-collections/amazon.aws/README.md

 Amazon have also announced the end of support for [Python less than 3.7](https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/).
-As such support for Python less than 3.7 by this collection has been deprecated and will be removed in a release after 2023-05-31.
+As such support for Python less than 3.7 by this collection has been deprecated and will be removed in release 7.0.0.
+Additionally, support for Python less than 3.8 is expected to be removed in a release after 2024-12-01 based on currently available schedules.

 ## AWS SDK version compatibility

 Starting with the 2.0.0 releases of amazon.aws and community.aws, it is generally the collection's policy to support the versions of `botocore` and `boto3` that were released 12 months prior to the most recent major collection release, following semantic versioning (for example, 2.0.0, 3.0.0).

-Version 5.0.0 of this collection supports `boto3 >= 1.18.0` and `botocore >= 1.21.0`
+Version 6.0.0 of this collection supports `boto3 >= 1.22.0` and `botocore >= 1.25.0`

 All support for the original AWS SDK `boto` was removed in release 4.0.0.